henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 *module load blast/2.2.29+*
 *blastp -db /path/to/blastdb -query annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8*

-Agains the Drosophila-specific database, the blast search takes about 5secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.
+Agains the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.

 ### Process the blast outout with Annie
 The Blast outputs must be processed to retrieve the information of the closest protein (best e-value) found by Blast.
 This work will be done using [annie](http://genomeannotation.github.io/Annie/).